Quantum algorithms applied to satellite mission planning for Earth observation

-Once the request is selected, the agent is given a reward of 1 if that request is completed and 0, otherwise.
+Once the request is selected, the agent is rewarded with 1 if that request is completed and 0 otherwise.
 With this process recurring, the agent attempts to complete as many requests as possible until the time of the satellite is greater than the DTO windows of all remaining requests, meaning they can no longer be completed.
-The agent works with each satellite in turn and predicts which request must be done.
+The agent works with each satellite and predicts which request must be done.
 The data used in this environment was artificially generated. \textit{The request-centred environment:} at each step, the agent views the problem from the perspective of a request, deciding which satellite is best suited to complete it.
-The 5 nearest request options are determined by DTO open time for each satellite and the request to execute is chosen by the minimum request execution time.
-This minimum time is calculated as the sum of the satellite timestamp, maneuver duration and the acquisition time due to solution chaining and must be less than the request DTO end time for it to be completed.
+The 5 nearest request options are determined by DTO open time for each satellite, and the request to execute is chosen by the minimum request execution time.
+This minimum time is calculated as the sum of the satellite timestamp, maneuver duration and the acquisition time due to solution chaining.
+It must be less than the request DTO end time for completion.
 This procedure is then iterated with the next batch of 5 nearest satellites.